 When buying an engagement ring, your jeweler will help you choose your ideal ring setting.
 The setting of a ring refers to the design that sits around your center stone.
 Some common settings include a prong or solitaire setting, halo setting, three-stone setting, etc. Simple settings like the solitaire setting make your center stone appear larger, while halo settings feature multiple other diamonds around your center stone.
-Both are gorgeous choices and totally depend on personal preference!
+Both are gorgeous choices!
+What is right for you totally depends on personal preference!

 PC: Peterson Design and Photography